 Bluenote — the Energy Efficiency Protocol — announces the addition of Dr. Alberto Pace as technical advisor.
 He will add his expertise in data management and technical infrastructure as the Bluenote project nears its public launch through an Initial Exchange Offering (IEO) in December.

-As head of the storage group of CERN - the European Organization for Nuclear Research, and the birthplace of the World Wide Web (WWW) in 1989.
-Dr. Pace has extensive experience designing and managing processes for the handling of experimental data.
+As head of the storage group of CERN — the European Organisation for Nuclear Research and the birthplace of the World Wide Web (WWW) in 1989 — Dr. Pace has extensive experience designing and managing processes for the handling of experimental data.
 He represents CERN in the ISOC and W3C consortium.